Menu

 Jamia Simone Nash

-Jamia Simone Nash was born on August 21, 1996 in Virginia Beach, Virginia to James and Charlene Nash.
-Her father became her manager when she started to sing professionally.
-She also has a sister Olivia.
-Currently Jamia living with her parents in Los Angeles, California.
+Jamia Simone Nash was born on August 21, 1996, in Virginia Beach, Virginia, to James and Charlene Nash.
+Her father became her manager when she began singing professionally.
+She has a younger sister named Olivia.
+Currently, Jamia resides with her parents in Los Angeles, California.

 Related Biography: Lucy Devito